Kitware/scriptconfig/README.rst

 This lets you build hierarchical Config/DataConfig structures while keeping selector-aware CLI parsing and simple dotted overrides.

+Nested configs are experimental, and some details may be subject to change.

 .. code-block:: python

     import scriptconfig as scfg